 The rating-contingent limit, which is applicable to the Banking Group, based on the conditions of registration imposed by the RBNZ is 15%.
 There have been no rating-contingent limit changes during the last year.
-Within the rating-contingent limit there is a sub-limit of 15%, which applies to non-bank connected persons.
 All limits on aggregate credit exposure to all connected persons and non-bank connected persons in the Banking Group's conditions of registration have been complied with at all times over the last year.